 When I asked several of the staff I met how long they’d worked at Half Moon, I was struck by the answers.
 Twenty years.
 Thirty.
 Ten.

 They’ve been there for decades and seem happy.
 Wherever I drove on the resort property in my golf cart, at any time of day or night, not once did I pass an employee who didn’t smile and wave, or return anything other than a positive vibe.
 Imagine, it’s a 400-acre property and I was around and about for five days — how is this even possible?
 All I know is, Half Moon should hold training sessions so other big hotels from around the Caribbean can come and learn how to get such happy and on-point employees.

 Leaving Half Moon: Traveler Turned Vacationer

 I felt guilty about it at first.
 After all, this was Jamaica, my second home, my favorite island in the Caribbean where I’m used to exploring, shooting, documenting.
-But then I realized that sometimes it’s about travel, and sometimes it’s just about being on vacation.
-Taking a break, pampering myself and tuning out the world – even me, the travel photographer and writer, even in Jamaica.
-And that’s exactly what I got at Half Moon – a vacation fit for a queen.
+But then I realized that sometimes it’s about travel, and other times it’s just about being on vacation.
+Taking a break, pampering myself and tuning out the world – even me, the travel photographer and writer.
+And that’s exactly what I got at Half Moon — a vacation fit for a queen.

 Note: All articles and photos are Copyryight Lily Lebawit Girma, All Rights Reserved.